-- As a Russell Group university and ranked No. 19 in the Guardian League tables (2020), Queen’s is one of the best places in the UK to study architecture.
+As a Russell Group university and ranked in the UK top 10 (Guardian University Guide and Complete University Guides 2022), Queen’s is one of the best places in the UK to study architecture.

 Architecture at Queen’s offers the opportunity to make an original contribution to the discipline of architecture through a PhD or MPhil within the department’s accomplished, academic environment.
 Each lecturer in architecture pursues a unique research interest so that as a whole, the school is a diverse and lively place to study.